Menu

 Krak des Chevaliers

-This is one of the best-preserved medieval castles in the World, this site needs no introduction.
-Its massive walls, strategic hilltop location and remarkably intact structure make it a highlight for any traveller
+This is one of the best-preserved medieval castles in the world – a site that needs no introduction.
+Its massive walls, strategic hilltop location, and remarkably intact structure make it a highlight for any visitor.

 Krak des Chaveliers